Political Activity

 Voter education activities including voter registration, voter guides, get out the vote drives and public forums, when conducted in an unbiased manner, are permissible political activity and essential to the student learning experience.

-Preparing or distributing voter guides may violate IRS regulations if the guide focuses on one issue, a narrow range of issues or if the guide reflects bias, especially in close proximity of an election.
+Preparing or distributing voter guides may violate IRS regulations if the guide focuses on one issue, a narrow range of issues or if the guide reflects bias, especially in close proximity to an election.
 Questions in voter guides should be clear and unbiased with regard to content and structure and uniform to the questions posed to candidates.
 Candidates should be given reasonable time to respond to the questions.

 If the university distributes a voter guide published by another entity, it assumes responsibility for ensuring compliance with IRS regulations.